 FEAR: I DON’T WANT THE DENTIST TO LECTURE ME.

-Reality: Thankfully, your dentist isn’t your mother and doesn’t want to reprimand you.
+Reality: Most dentists are pretty understanding.
 Whether it’s financial constraints or not having enough time, dentists understand why people avoid appointments.
-They’re happy you’re there and want to keep you coming back so your smile stays healthy!
+They’re happy to help and want to keep you coming back so your smile stays healthy!

-Reality: Dentists understand that no one person is perfect.
-The more they know about your habits, the better they can assist in your oral and overall health.
+Reality: Dentists understand that everyone is different and no one is perfect.
+Whether you’re a smoker, a night grinder, or don’t brush often, the more they know about your habits, the better they can help you.

-If you’re still uneasy about your appointment, try these 3 tips:
+If you’re still too embarrassed to go to the dentist, try these 3 tips:

 1. Communicate your concerns.
-Explain to your dentist why you’re embarrassed before your visit.
-Sharing your concerns with the dentist and dental staff will help them adapt their treatment to your needs and put you both more at ease while you’re in the chair.
+Explain to your hygienist or dentist why you’re embarrassed before your visit.
+Sharing your concerns with the dental staff will help them adapt their treatment to your needs and put you at ease while you’re in the chair.

-2. Think of the rewards.
-Envision your new healthy smile.
-Addressing issues with your teeth is the only way they’re going to get better and achieve your vision.
-And the benefits go deeper than your teeth.
-Your mouth is a gateway to your overall health; taking care of your teeth can lead to a healthier life.
-It will all be worth it!
+2. Think of the benefits.
+Addressing issues with your teeth is the only way they’re going to get better, and the rewards go deeper than just your smile.
+Your mouth is an important part of your overall health; taking care of your teeth is the foundation to a healthy body.

-3. Try relaxation techniques Even after you have mustered your courage, walking through the dental office door can be stressful.
-Approaches like deep breathing to physical exercise to acupuncture can help keep you calm for your appointment.
+3. Try relaxation techniques.
+Even after you’ve mustered your courage, walking through the dental office door can be stressful.
+Approaches like deep breathing or even acupuncture can help keep you calm for your appointment.